SAMM — SecuryTik Active Mikrotik

 On any host with Docker available:

-into /opt/samm-docker/, and starts the stack.
+into /opt/samm-docker/ with a strong random database password already filled in, and starts the stack.
 The image

 mhdhaidarah/samm is built from the same compiled bundle as the bare-OS install — closed source by construction.